 The foundation of our residence hall program is the RA position.
-RAs are members of a community of student leaders who are dedicated to making a difference in the lives of our residential students at Villanova.
-As mentors, RAs assist others in making our residence halls a place to call home.
+RAs are a community of student leaders dedicated to making a difference in the lives of our residential students.
+As mentors, RAs make make our residence halls a place to call home.
 If you become a RA, you will be challenged but also rewarded in many ways.

 RAs at Villanova are sophomores, juniors, seniors, and graduate students who demonstrate exceptional leadership and interpersonal, organizational, and decision-making skills.
 To receive full consideration for an RA position, applicants must have a 2.5 cumulative GPA and be in good disciplinary standing.
 Because of the academic demands of the Law School, first year Law students are generally discouraged from applying.
 Any student who is interested in participating in a semester-long RA preparation program is encouraged to first apply for the RA Mentor Program (RAMP) RA Mentor Program (RAMP) to develop the skills necessary for the RA position.